VOLTTRON/volttron/examples/CSVHistorian/readme.rst

 **Then:**

- 1. Install the agent: "python scripts/install-agent.py -s examples/CSVHistorian -t csvhistorian"
+ 1. Install the agent: "vctl install examples/CSVHistorian/ --tag csvhistorian"
  2. Start the agent: "vctl start --tag csvhistorian"
  3. Check that the agent is running: "vctl status"